-- The right for children, families and educators to be afforded a level of privacy and confidentiality in regard to their immunisation status is paramount. - Educators, students and volunteers should be aware of the FROEBEL's commitment to maintaining and respecting privacy and confidentiality. - · Please refer to the FROEBEL Privacy and Confidentiality Policy.
+- The right for children, families and educators to be afforded a level of privacy and confidentiality in regard to their immunisation status is paramount. - Educators, students and volunteers should be aware of the centre's commitment to maintaining and respecting privacy and confidentiality. - Please refer to the centre's Privacy and Confidentiality Policy.